romi/spectral-clustering/README.md

 This package is closely related to the following thesis:

-> **Katia MIRANDE** - Accurate simultaneous semantic and instance segmentation of 3D plant point clouds.
+> **Katia MIRANDE** - _Semantic and instance segmentation of plant 3D point cloud_.
-> The work explores graph-based methods at point and organ scales for plant analysis.
+> The work explores graph-based methods at point and organ scales for plant phenotyping.
-> Full text and supporting material can be accessed [here](http://www.theses.fr/2022STRAD020/document).
+> Full text can be accessed [here](http://www.theses.fr/2022STRAD020/document).

 ---